 Research Design

 Language is a complex system, made up of five main components: phonemes, morphemes, lexemes, syntax and context.
 They work together with semantics, pragmatics and grammar to enable meaningful communication.
 There are numerous language assessment and screening tools available, some assessing only one component and others offering a broader assessment.
 To assess language accurately, it is important to measure comprehension, expressive language and pragmatics to get a complete picture of a child’s language abilities.
-Patterns of language development can also vary greatly between young children, still within normal developmental parameters.
-For example, Fenson et al found expressive vocabulary sizes ranging from fewer than nine to over 198 words in typically developing 16-month-old children, and from fewer than 41 to over 405 words in typically developing 20-month-olds.
+Patterns of language development can also vary greatly between young children but still be within normal developmental parameters.
+For example, Fenson et al found expressive vocabulary sizes ranging from fewer than nine to over 198 words in typically-developing 16-month-old children, and from fewer than 41 to over 405 words in typically-developing 20-month-olds.
 This uneven pattern of language development, although perfectly normal, can make it problematic to correctly identify language delays or difficulties.
 Children’s language must therefore be monitored and measured at regular intervals throughout the early years, to ensure that problems are neither missed nor incorrectly identified.

-The criteria that I used for selecting language assessments was that they had to be suitable for nursery age group of 3-5 years old; quick and easy to administer; the scores easy to interpret; and availability of the assessment, including cost.
+The criteria that I used for selecting language assessments was that they had to be suitable for the nursery age group of 3-5 years old; quick and easy to administer; the scores easy to interpret; and the availability of the assessment, including its cost.
 It is also important that assessments are environmentally as natural as possible, to gain an accurate picture of the child’s language abilities without placing them in an unknown or stressful assessment situation.
 Taking these factors into account, I used a structured observation sheet and the Renfrew Word Finding Vocabulary Test.
 The observation sheet was adapted from The Age 4 Speech, Language and Communication Progression Tool developed by the communication charity I CAN.
 As this tool is designed to be used with 4-year olds, I only used it with the children who were 4 at nursery, a total of 31 children.
 The Renfrew Word Finding Vocabulary Test involved the children naming a series of pictures, to assess word-finding ability.
 It was quick to administer and straightforward to score and interpret the results.
 I used this assessment twice over an eight-week period to measure if using the Communication High 5 strategies had a positive effect on language development.
 Although vocabulary is only one aspect of language, there is a correlation between vocabulary and reading ability, with vocabulary ability at age 5 being strongly linked to reading ability at age 7.
-A child with below-average vocabulary at age 5 will be much less likely to score highly in a test of their comprehension skills at age 11 than a child with above average vocabulary at age 5.
-The Oxford Language Report affirms the usefulness of measuring vocabulary: ”Vocabulary is a huge predictor of how far children from any background will succeed at school and beyond.”
+A child with below-average vocabulary at age 5 will be much less likely to score highly in a test of their comprehension skills at age 11 than a child with above-average vocabulary at age 5.
+‘The Oxford Language Report’ affirms the usefulness of measuring vocabulary: ”Vocabulary is a huge predictor of how far children from any background will succeed at school and beyond.”

 In addition to the quantitative data, I also gathered qualitative data through staff and parent surveys, a parent focus group and a communication environment audit, adapted from the Communication Supporting Classroom Observation Tool.
 Language development is a dynamic, non-linear process, and I recognise the difficulties in identifying what factors are responsible for supporting and improving aspects of language development.
 How can we know that it is interaction within the nursery environment that is enabling children to develop their language successfully, rather than innate ability, home environment or parental support?
 By gathering quantitative data, I hoped to identify common themes and begin to unpick what strategies could be making a difference to early language development.